-At low multipoles, despite the huge progress in the control of the systematics, data are still contaminated by systematic residuals.
-Figure 10 shows the EE power spectra from the half-difference maps at 100, 143, and 217 GHz and compared to the noise power spectrum from FPP8 simulations.
-The half-ring differences are compatible with noise while, at multipoles typically lower than 50, detector-set and half-mission differences are dominated by excess power which is larger than the EE CMB signal.
+Figure 11 shows the EE power spectra from the half-difference maps at 100, 143, and 217 GHz, and compared to the noise power spectrum from simulations (FFP8, described in Planck Collaboration XII (2016).
+While the half-ring differences are compatible with noise, at multipoles typically lower than 50 the detector-set and half-mission differences are dominated by excess power that is larger than the EE CMB signal.
 The origin of the excess power will be explored in a forthcoming publication.

 6.2.5.
-High frequency channels
+High-frequency channels